cguth7/cguth7.github.io/_posts/2021-02-03-the-cfr-algorithm.md

 otherwise player i and all other players follow the strategy profile sigma.

-The counterfactual value takes a player’s strategy and history and returns a value that is the product of the reach probability of the opponent to arrive to that history and the expected value of the player for all possible terminal histories from that point.
+The counterfactual value takes a player’s strategy and history and returns a value that is the product of the reach probability of the opponent (and chance) to arrive to that history and the expected value of the player for all possible terminal histories from that point.
 This is counterfactual because we ignore the probabilities that factually came into player i’s play to reach position h, which means that he is not biasing his future strategy with his current strategy.
 This weights the regrets by how often nature (factors outside the player’s control, including chance and opponents) reach this information state.
+This is intuitive because states that are more frequently played to by opponents are more important to play profitably.

 An information set is a group of histories that a player cannot distinguish between.
 Let I denote an information set and let A(I) denote the set of legal actions for